Exus Blog Article

 Debt is a loaded subject that few people enjoy discussing openly, so the easier and faster it is to take care of, the better for both the bank and the customer.

-Self-service, AI and segmentation are all avenues that should be explored by banks in order to keep NPL ratios low and customers satisfied.
+Self-service, AI, and segmentation are all avenues that should be explored by banks in order to keep NPL ratios low and customers satisfied.

-The UAE is a notoriously challenging region when it comes to debt collection and digital transformation represents an opportunity to cut through all of that complexity, giving customers a simple, clear and multi-channel way to track and pay their debts and giving banks more options when it comes to how to manage their debtors.
+The UAE is a notoriously challenging region when it comes to debt collection and digital transformation represents an opportunity to cut through all of that complexity, giving customers a simple, clear, and multi-channel way to track and pay their debts and giving banks more options when it comes to how to manage their debtors.

 Whilst increased regulation has led to many smaller banks being swallowed up by the big boys by necessity, even smaller, digital-first fintech companies have sprung up in their wake and it’s these companies that UAE retail banks really want to be paying attention to.
 Local players like Beam Wallet have been operating digital wallet services in the region since 2012 and the FAB PayIt system launched last year fancies itself as the “UAE’s first fully-featured digital wallet.”

 Digital banking isn’t just on the march in UAE, it’s already taking names.
 As the digital lifestyles of the county’s inhabitants evolve, banks must do likewise.
-According to Abdul Aziz Al Ghurair, the CEO of Mashreq Bank: “The banks that will survive the next 10 years are the ones that will transform themselves into a fintech with a banking licence.”
+According to Abdul Aziz Al Ghurair, the CEO of Mashreq Bank: “The banks that will survive the next 10 years are the ones that will transform themselves into a fintech with a banking license.”
 Strong words, perhaps, but he’s not wrong and if those words are not heeded within every sector of a retail bank’s operations (including debt collections) then come 2021, when the UAE finally enters its golden ‘cashless era’, they will be the ones left picking up the pieces.